Intuitionistic Linear Logic with Subexponentials: Type Theory, Categorical Models and Realisability: Introduction

 \section{Introduction}

-The exponential modality $\bang$ is a comonadic operator allowing one to introduce the lacking weakening and contraction inference rules in linear logic \cite{girard1987linear}. $\bang$ is given by the so-called promotion and dereliction rules (aka introduction and elimination) rules alongside the weakening and contraction rules for modalised formulas.
+The exponential modality $\bang$ is a comonadic operator allowing one to introduce the lacking weakening and contraction inference rules in linear logic \cite{girard1987linear}. $\bang$ is given by the so-called promotion and dereliction rules (aka introduction and elimination rules) alongside the weakening and contraction rules for modalised formulas.
 The standard presentation consists of the below Gentzen-style inference rules:

-Subexponentials are operators of the form $\bang_{s}$ that may allow (or not) weakening or contraction where $s$ ranges over some finite set of indices.
-We have a family of non-equivalent modal operators $\bang_{s}$ indexed through elements of a finite set $I$, and each $\bang_{s}$ has its own ability of introducing this or that structural rule.
+Subexponentials are operators of the form $\bang_{s}$ that may allow (or not) weakening or contraction where $s$ ranges over some set of indices.
+We have a family of non-equivalent modal operators $\bang_{s}$ indexed by elements of a set $I$, and each $\bang_{s}$ has its own ability to introduce this or that structural rule.
 Subexponential modalities were initially introduced in \cite{danos1993structure} as part of ``multicolour linear logic'' and then developed in \cite{nigam2017subexponentials} to propose a proof-theoretic framework for concurrency theory and linear logic programming.
-We refer the reader interested in practial uses of subexponential to \cite{nigam2009algorithmic}, where the authors claim to develop a simple specification language expressive enough to model data structures and iterative procedures.
-Subexponentials (and, more generally, weaker versions of the exponential modality) in a non-commutative setting are also of interest in mathematical linguistics as it has been discussed in \cite{kanovich2019subexponentials} and \cite{mcpheat2023categorical}.
-From a linguistic point of view, structural rules are generally pathologic since they change the structure of a sentence, so they might not stay grammatically correct.
-Still, the contraction rule allows dealing with such cases, where the localised duplication is unavoidable, for example, in analysing so-called 'parasitic extractions', as it was elaborated in \cite{kanovich2017undecidability}.
+We refer the reader interested in practical uses of the logical framework based on linear logic with subexponentials to \cite{nigam2009algorithmic}, where the authors develop a simple specification language expressive enough to model data structures and iterative procedures.
+Subexponentials in a non-commutative setting are also of interest in mathematical linguistics, see \cite{kanovich2019subexponentials} and \cite{mcpheat2023categorical}.
+From a linguistic point of view, structural rules are generally pathological since they change the structure of a sentence, so they might not stay grammatically correct.
+Still, the contraction rule allows dealing with such cases, where the localised duplication is unavoidable, for example, in analysing so-called ``parasitic extractions'' as discussed in \cite{kanovich2017undecidability}.